theopensourceway/the-project/editorial/editorial-process.md

 This material requires basic copy editing, which may include: standardizing voice and tone, eliminating grammatical issues, ensuring consistent punctuation, etc.

 ### 8. Technical Edit
-This material requires markup in Asciidoc.
+This material requires markup and formatting for publication.

 ### 9. Final Review
 Authors, editors, and anyone else working on the project is reviewing the material one final time.